achim1/HErmes/README.md

 The HErmes project provides everything to go from files to a working datacube as quickly as possible.
 As filtering is important from an early stage on, it provides also a set of routines which allow filtering and cross-checking the results.

-As a bonus, it allows for easy-weighting on the fly for IceCube analysis.

 #Examples

 ##Shortcut - the `load_dataset` routine